yuja/jj/docs/tutorial.md

 file1    2-sided conflict

 $ jj st
-The working copy is clean
+The working copy has no changes.
 There are unresolved conflicts at these paths: file1    2-sided conflict
 Working copy : zxoosnnp c7068d1c (conflict) (empty) (no description set)